About Ladder or Scaffold Injuries

 - The user steps above the highest rung recommended for safety;

-- The user is untrained in how to safely use the ladder
+- The user does not know how to use the ladder safely

 No matter how you were injured or if a loved one was killed in a ladder or scaffold accident and you aren’t sure what your options are, the attorneys and staff at Dean Burnetti Law are familiar with every aspect of your case.
 They are eager to navigate the legal system for you as you travel down the road to physical and financial recovery.
 Call Dean Burnetti Law at 863-287-6388 today to schedule your free and confidential consultation.